The following is a comprehensive biographical report for Alexander McQueen , based on the most recent data as of May 13, 2026.

 Before fame

 McQueen left school at age 16 with only one O-level in art.
-He began an apprenticeship at the prestigious Savile Row tailors Anderson & Sheppard, followed by Gieves & Hawkes, where he mastered the technical precision of bespoke tailoring.
-He later worked for theatrical costumiers Angels and Bermans, which influenced the dramatic, narrative style of his future runway shows.
-Before launching his label, he worked in Milan for Romeo Gigli and completed a Master’s degree at Central Saint Martins in 1992.
+He began an apprenticeship at Savile Row with Anderson & Sheppard, later moving to Gieves & Hawkes.
+These years were foundational, earning him a reputation as a master tailor.
+He later worked for theatrical costumers Angels & Bermans, where he learned the dramatic, historical techniques that would define his runway shows.
+After a brief stint in Milan working for Romeo Gigli, he returned to London to complete a Master’s degree at Central Saint Martins.

 Awards